browsermedia/browsercms/README.markdown

   the locale key.
 * Restart your server and start translating.

+You can swap between locales using the buttons at the top of the toolbar.
+You'll see one button for each locale key you have on your installation.
+You will not see these buttons on a production site since their purpose is only to let you swap locales while you are translating the UI to a new language during development.
+Not only you will not see the buttons on production but the route to swap locales is not even mapped.

 **Note about locale keys**  Although neither Rails or BrowserCMSI really care which locale keys you use, if you use the  ISO 639-1 code for your language, BrowserCMSI will set CKEditor locale automatically for you.
 If you use non-standard locale keys, CKEditor will fallback to English.